 The blue line in the graph below shows you information based on mosquito counts in traps since 1986 until the present.
 It takes the weekly Mean Count per Trap, say between May 1 and May 5 (18th week of the year), and calculates the average of that week for all of the years that the mosquito survey was conducted (1986 to present).
 This average includes years when there was very little to no mosquito control (1986 – 1992), years when there was a “base” mosquito control program (1993-2003) and years when the mosquito control program was “enhanced” (2004-present).

 That’s a lot of math sleuthing, but the graph makes it easier to understand in a visual way.

 How are we doing now?
 The red line on the graph will give you that answer.
 It shows you the Mean Count per Trap for the current year.
 Now you can compare this year’s count to the blue line, which is the historical average.
 When the red line is below the blue line, we are winning the battle against high mosquito numbers.
 When the red line is above it, we have some more work to do.

-This is our last mosquito report for 2017.
+This is our third mosquito report for 2018, for week 20.

 Map of City Areas with Traps

 Want to see how your area of town compares to others for mosquito counts per week?
 Want to see how we’re doing this year compared to last year?
 Check out this table.